Optimal Control Problems Governed by MFSDEs with multi-defaults: Conclusions

 \section{Conclusions}

-This paper is devoted to the study of stochastic optimal control problems governed by a system of MDMFSDEs.
-The main contributions of this paper are listed as follows. (i) The system of MDMFSDEs is constructed in the sense of conditional expectation, which is quite different from the classical MFSDEs \cite{agram2018mean, wei2016stochastic}.
-In this framework, the optimal control problems for MFSDEs with random coefficients can be solved. (ii) A backward induction method for solving the optimal control problem is derived, which decomposes the problem into several subproblems.
-We also give both sufficient and necessary maximum principles for these subproblems.
-Moreover, the admissible control sets of subproblems here can be allowed to be different. (iii) The existence and uniqueness of solutions are proved for MDMFSDEs and MDMFBSDEs.
+This paper is devoted to the study of stochastic optimal control problems governed by a system of MMFSDEs.
+By deriving the backward induction formula, the original problem is decomposed into several subproblems.
+Then both sufficient and necessary maximum principles are given for these subproblems with random coefficients.
+Next, the existence and uniqueness results are obtained for both MMFSDEs and MMFBSDEs, and the obtained results are applied to solve an optimal investment problem.
+Finally, under suitable conditions, the mean square exponential stability and almost sure exponential stability are guaranteed for the solutions to the MMFSDEs under optimal feedback controls.

-We would like to mention that our results are still valid for solving the linear-quadratic optimal control problem governed by the system of MDMFSDEs.
-However, many interesting topics are unsolved: (i) The second or higher-order necessary condition for our problem calls for further study; (ii) Extension of our problem formulation to other types of MDMFSDEs, for example, time delay model, stochastic differential game model, promises to be interesting topics.
-We leave these problems for future investigation.
+We would like to mention that our results are still valid for solving the linear-quadratic optimal control problem governed by the MMFSDE.
+However, many interesting problems should be considered in the future: (i) find some second or higher-order necessary conditions for optimal control problems governed by MMFSDEs; (ii) solve optimal control problems governed by MMFSDEs with time delays and/or regime switchings.